contactomorph/nary-collections/README.md

 ### Read-Write Projections

-Here are the projection methods that can only be accessed on `IMap<TDataTuple>`:
+Here are the projection methods that can only be accessed on `IMap<TSchema>`:

 | Method call                                             | Result type                                            |
 |---------------------------------------------------------|--------------------------------------------------------|